Murder of Leann Whitlock: Trial of Ronald Henderson

 On July 10, 1990, after being on the run for six months, 24-year-old Ronald Henderson was arrested in Oregon for the murder of Leann Whitlock, and an extradition order was approved in August 1990.
-Four months later, Henderson was extradited back to Virginia to stand trial for his role in the murder, after he decided to not continue oppose his extradition order.
+Four months later, after he decided not to oppose extradition, Henderson was extradited back to Virginia to stand trial for his role in the murder.

-On March 25, 1991, Henderson's trial was conducted before another Augusta County jury, with Judge Rudolph Bumgardner III presiding the trial.
+On March 25, 1991, Henderson's trial was conducted before another Augusta County jury, with Judge Rudolph Bumgardner III presiding.
 The prosecution argued that Henderson should be convicted of the same charges of capital murder as his accomplice Tommy Strickler.
 They adduced the testimony of Kenneth Workman, who heard Henderson admitting while drunk that he and Strickler killed Whitlock, referring to her by a racial slur.
-They also called upon another key witness named Jeffrey Woods, who claimed he overheard Henderson admitting to another prisoner Michael Wiseman that he dropped a rock on Whitlock.
+They also called upon another key witness named Jeffrey Woods, who claimed he overheard Henderson admitting to another prisoner, Michael Wiseman, that he dropped a rock on Whitlock.
 The prosecution also presented evidence that Henderson had given Whitlock's stolen watch to a woman at a bar, which was confirmed to be true despite Henderson's denials.
-Overall, the prosecution refuted Henderson's denial of killing Whitlock, stating that he had reason to lie in order to avoid the death sentence and his statements contradicted the objective testimonies and evidence.
+Overall, the prosecution rejected Henderson's denial of killing Whitlock, stating that he had reason to lie in order to avoid the death sentence and his statements contradicted the objective testimonies and evidence.

-On the other hand, Henderson's lawyers argued that their client played a considerably smaller role than Strickler in the murder; Henderson confessed to the police that he indeed abducted and robbed Whitlock but he never killed Whitlock, and he had tried to stop Strickler from killing her but it was too late and he could not do anything.
+On the other hand, Henderson's lawyers argued that their client played a considerably smaller role than Strickler in the murder: Henderson confessed to the police that he indeed abducted and robbed Whitlock but he did not kill Whitlock, and he had tried to stop Strickler from killing her.
 The defense also argued that Woods's testimony could not be relied on since it was uncorroborated and the prosecution did not summon Wiseman to back up Woods's claims, and at the time of his testimony, Woods had several felony charges pending against him and he agreed to have some of the charges dropped in exchange for the testimony.
 They also cited that Workman himself was a convicted felon and his credibility should be approached with caution.

-On March 27, 1991, the jury found Henderson not guilty of capital murder, but of a lesser charge of first-degree murder.
-The verdict allowed Henderson to no longer face the death penalty for murdering Whitlock.
+On March 27, 1991, the jury found Henderson not guilty of capital murder, but guilty of a lesser charge of first-degree murder.
+The verdict allowed Henderson to no longer face the death penalty.
 Instead, the jury recommended that Henderson should be sentenced to life in prison for charges of robbery, first-degree murder and kidnapping.
 Reportedly, Whitlock's parents were disappointed, as they wanted Henderson to face the death penalty like Strickler, but they stated they would accept the jury's decision.
 Whitlock's father commented that Henderson shared the same culpability as Strickler for causing his daughter's death.

 On June 17, 1991, 25-year-old Ronald Lee Henderson was given three life sentences for kidnapping, robbery and first-degree murder.